kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/gloo_istio_mtls/_index.md

 {{% notice note %}}
 Please note that if you are running Kubernetes > 1.12 in Minikube, you may run into several issues later on when installing Istio in SDS mode.
 This mode requires the projection of the istio-token service account tokens into volumes.
 We recommend installing Istio in a cluster which has this feature turned on by default (for example, GKE).

+For local development and testing, if you remove the istio-token mount then Istio will default to using the service account token instead of the projected token.
+You will also need to set the Environment variable JWT_POLICY to "first-party-jwt" in the istio sidecar container attached to gateway-proxy.
 {{% /notice %}}

 ---